-Relationship Based Care is a patient-centered care model that is designed to ensure that the patient's interests and needs always come first.
-The Relationship-Based Care model provides the framework for the values and principles practiced at PAH.
+Relationship-based Care is a patient-centered care model that is designed to ensure that the patient interests and needs always come first.
+The Relationship-based Care model provides the framework for the values and principles practiced at PAH.
 This patient-focused culture successfully combines the art of caring with the science of healthcare.
 At PAH, patients are treated like family, and it is with this in mind that nurses achieve only the highest quality of compassionate care.

-Pennsylvania Hospital, the nation’s first hospital founded in 1751, is a 520-bed acute care facility that provides a full range of diagnostic and therapeutic medical services and functions as a major teaching and clinical research institution.
+Pennsylvania Hospital, founded in 1751 as the nation’s first hospital, is a 520-bed acute care facility that provides a full range of diagnostic and therapeutic medical services and functions as a major teaching and clinical research institution.

 The hospital is now known for its general and specialty surgical services, including: